Security Monitors Job Site 2022-2023

-- Provide positive customer service as outlined in training.
+- Must provide positive customer service as outlined in training.

 - Initiate safety and security precautions by informing residents about crime through education and providing resource information.

-- Report dangerous activities and/or suspicious person(s) both inside and outside of the residence halls to residential staff and/or University of California Police.
+- Report dangerous activities and/or suspicious person(s) both inside and outside of the residence halls to residential staff and/or University of California Police Department.

 - Respond to and seek out available staff to confront inappropriate behavior and residential policy violations.

-- Assist Residential Hall Staff in emergency situations.
+- Assist Residential Life Hall Staff in emergency situations.

-- Encourage others to use crime prevention resources (e.g. night escort).
+- Encourage others to use crime prevention resources (e.g. night escort, night safety shuttles).

 - Maintain an optimum work area (i.e. clean, no crowds, keeping a duty log, maintaining a quiet and orderly environment on the ground floor, and no unauthorized guests in the booth during your shift).

-- Complete duties as assigned by the Security Coordinator or Coordinator of Residential Community Standards.
+- Complete duties as assigned by the Security Coordinator or Security Program Manager.